2024 Summer Olympics: Corporate sponsorship

 A TGM Research survey found that Coca-Cola was globally the most connected brand with the 2024 Olympics, with 23% of people mentioning it.
 Nike came in second with 16%, despite not being an official sponsor of the Olympic Games.

 Belgian beverage company AB InBev became the first Worldwide Olympic Partner during the Games, while five companies would not renew their sponsorships after 2024; automobile manufacturer Toyota, reportedly unhappy with how the IOC has used its sponsorship money, arguing that it is not effectively used to support athletes or promote sport; Panasonic, under continuous management considerations regarding sponsorship, with the company also looking to expand its businesses outside consumer electronics; and Bridgestone, with the company instead wanting to strengthen its motorsports division.
-Atos and Intel let their sponsorships lapsed; Deloitte would replace Atos as the IOC's lead technology integrator in 2025.
+Atos and Intel let their sponsorships lapse; Deloitte would replace Atos as the IOC's lead technology integrator in 2025.

 Under an agreement as "Premium" sponsor reportedly valued at €150 million ($163 million), French luxury goods conglomerate LVMH was involved in aspects of the Games, with its brand Louis Vuitton providing the trunks used to store the Olympic torch and medals, and the outfits and trays for medal presenters.
 Former IOC marketing head Michael Payne raised concerns that the prominent use of LVMH goods as part of the Olympics (and in particular, the opening ceremony, which also featured the aforementioned items as props, and performers Aya Nakamura and Lady Gaga wearing Dior haute couture) could cause conflicts with other official sponsors, noting that "the direction of stylish sponsor product placement may not be wrong but needs exceptionally careful management.
 LVMH got a massive free global ad last night and other partners are all going to be asking, how did that work?"